-Nobody tells you the uncomfortable truth: the people telling you that you need a mentor are usually the mentors.
-They have a financial incentive to make you believe that a human guide is the only path to success.
-It is not.
+Here’s the uncomfortable truth: the people telling you that you need a mentor are usually the mentors.
+They profit when you believe this.

-Strip away the marketing language and a mentor provides three things:
+Strip away the marketing language.
+A mentor provides three things:

 - Knowledge transfer — telling you what to do and in what order